MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 **`customFeed`** - **Package Source**<br>
 `string`.
 Required when `packageFeedSelector = customFeed`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the URL of a custom feed or a package management feed in Azure DevOps or TFS that contains the test platform package.
-Public as well as private feeds can be specified.
+Specifies the URL of a custom feed or a package management feed in Azure DevOps or TFS that contains the test platform package.
+Public and private feeds can be specified.
 <!-- :::editable-content-end::: -->
 <br>